- Biodiversity: Malayan Tapir, Asian Elephant, Malayan Tiger, Great Argus Pheasant, Rainforest Birds

 Check out these other Taman Negara itineraries—we know you’ll love them!

-Taman Negara Day Tour from Kuala Tahan | River Cruise, Jungle Trek & Lunch
+Taman Negara Day Tour from Kuala Lumpur | River Cruise, Jungle Trek & Lunch

-2D1N Taman Negara Rainforest Adventure Tour from Kuala Tahan | All-Inclusive
+2D1N Taman Negara Rainforest Adventure from Kuala Lumpur

 4D3N Taman Negara Rainforest Tour from Kuala Lumpur – All-Inclusive Twin Room Adventure